emaarco/spring-gardium-leviosa/README.md

 - **`/examples`**: Code examples to specific blog-posts.

+## 🚀 Current Examples

+- **`/archunit`**: Contains architecture tests using ArchUnit, a library for checking the architecture of Java codebases.
+- **`/konsist`**: Contains architecture tests using Konsist, a Kotlin library for enforcing coding guidelines and architecture rules.
+- **`/spring-*`**: Various Spring Boot examples demonstrating best-practices or solutions to different challenges.

 ## 🌌 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.